What is a Demonstrative Pronoun?

 Some examples of demonstrative pronouns would be the following:

-Please hand me that. (notice “that” is an pronoun because it takes the place of the noun “pencil” from the sentence above)
+Please hand me that. (notice “that” is an pronoun because it takes the place of another word)

-Did you intend to purchase these? (notice “these” is an pronoun because it takes the place of the noun “packs” from the sentence above)
+Did you purchase these? (notice “these” is an pronoun because it takes the place of another word)

-He wanted to bring those to the party, but he didn’t. (notice “those” is an pronoun because it takes the place of the noun “gifts” from the sentence above)
+He wanted to bring those to the party. (notice “those” is an pronoun because it takes the place of another word)

 Why You Should Use Demonstrative Pronouns in Your Writing